-In addition to the physicians and faculty at the Pritikin Longevity Center, members of the board include James Barnard, PhD, UCLA School of Physiological Science; Robert Vogel, MD, University of Maryland School of Medicine; William McCarthy, PhD, UCLA School of Public Health; Tom Rifai, MD, Medical Director of Metabolic Nutrition & Weight Management at St Joseph Mercy in Michigan; and Stephen Inkeles, MD, David Geffen School of Medicine at UCLA.
+In addition to the physicians and other faculty at Pritikin, a weight-loss resort, members of the board include research scientists such as James Barnard, PhD, UCLA School of Physiological Science; William McCarthy, PhD, UCLA School of Public Health; and Tom Rifai, MD, FACP, Tom Rifai, MD FACP, founder of wellness consulting and health coaching company Reality Meets Science® and a former president of the National Board of Physician Nutrition Specialists.

 Below are the Pritikin Scientific Advisory Board’s conclusions.